matxakav/OT-NWbasedOnGNS3/README.md

 ## Introduction

 - This repository demonstrates Attack & Defence in an ICS[^1] network.
-- Attack & Defence is conducted on Modbus/TCP protocol and HTTP protocol.
+- Attack & Defence is conducted on Modbus/TCP[^2] protocol and HTTP protocol.
 - The attack tools we use are [injection attack on Modbus/TCP](https://github.com/thiagoralves/defcon26) and [Slowloris attack on HTTP](https://github.com/gkbrk/slowloris).
-- The countermeasure is implemented with SDN.
+- The countermeasure is implemented with SDN[^3].

-For beginners, this project is basically an *Attack & Defense* practice conducted on a simulated industrial network.
-SDN is used to implement the adaptive countermeasure to defense the attack.

 For developers, this project demonstrates two countermeasures implemented by [ONOS SDN controller](https://wiki.onosproject.org) against [injection attack on Modbus/TCP](https://github.com/thiagoralves/defcon26) and [disguised LSA attack on OSPF](https://github.com/lizitong67/OSPF_Attack_and_Detection) for a small part of a simulated Industrial Control System.

-[^1]: Industrial Control System.

 ### OT, ICS, SCADA, PLC, Modbus, OSPF Definitions